The Contiguous Art Gallery Problem is in {\Theta}(n log n): Preliminaries

-\begin{observation} If $(g, [u, v])$ is a guard, then $g$ lies left of all edges of $P$ intersecting the open chain $(u, v)$.
+\begin{observation}[By~\cite{Lee1979ptimal}] If $(g, [u, v])$ is a guard, then $g$ lies left of all edges of $P$ intersecting the open chain $(u, v)$.
 In particular, $g$ lies in $\core{u}{v}$.
-Moreover, there exists a guard that can see all of $\partial P$ if and only if $\core{1}{n+1}$ is non-empty. \end{observation}
+Moreover, there exists a guard that can see all of $\partial P$ if and only if $\core{1}{n+1}$ is non-empty which can be computed in linear time. \end{observation}